event-driven-robotics/EDOPT/README.md

 ```
 gh auth login
 ```
-- Then, select as shown below
+- Then, select as follows
   - ?
 Where do you use GitHub? > GitHub.com
   - ?
 What is your preferred protocol for Git operations on this host? > HTTPS
   - ?
 How would you like to authenticate GitHub CLI? > Login with a web browser